 Here are 11 steps you can take to improve your diet starting today.
 Do them all if you can.

+Switch to 100% whole-wheat or whole-grain bread.
 Just switching to whole grains from refined grain products benefits your body about 10 different ways, from lengthening your life span to helping control weight to reducing your risk of type 2 diabetes, heart disease, stroke, and cancer.

+Use mustard on sandwiches instead of mayo.
 Mayonnaise or mayo-based spreads are one of the worst condiment choices because they’re usually high in calories, fat grams, and omega-6 fatty acids.

 Every sandwich made with a teaspoon of mustard instead of a tablespoon of mayonnaise, for example, trims 100 calories, 11 grams of fat, 1.5 grams saturated fat, and 7.2 grams omega-6 fatty acids from your daily total.